 What is art therapy?

 Art therapy is an approach to therapy that features art among the many tools the therapist uses to support your growth.
 We say features art to capture the art therapist’s particular skill and training at using visual art.
+Creative arts therapy doesn’t just include the visual arts, however, it can also involve music therapy as well.
 Art therapists are good at talk therapy (and sometimes leave their paint brushes on the shelf) but they are also skilled at using art when talk reaches its limits.
 Art can be that challenge that takes you out of your head and helps you to be spontaneous and get to the root of things.

 Art therapy is a way for you to learn, grow, and create the kind of life you want for yourself.
 Art therapy uses talking and art making to help people understand themselves, improve communication and relationships, and inspire change.
 How often you make artwork or with what type of materials is something for you and your art therapist to decide together.